Yehia-M/NLP_Repo/README.md

 	a- identify misspelled word
 	b- find words "n- distance" away from the misspelled word c- calculates the probability of the word

+(4) Parts-of-Speech Tagging project: using Viterbi algorithm to determine the <PoS> of a given word